Brickyard 400

-From 1994 to 2017, the event was held on the first weekend of August, or the last weekend of July.
-For 2018 and 2019, after schedule realignments, NASCAR moved the race from its traditional summer date to be the last race of the regular season on the weekend after Labor Day.
+In most years since 1994, the event has traditionally been held on the last weekend of July or the first weekend of August.
+In 2018–2019, after schedule realignments, NASCAR moved the race to the weekend after Labor Day, where it served as the last race of the regular season.
 In 2020 only, it was held on Independence Day weekend.
-In 2021, the event was moved back to late-July/early-August and moved to the Grand Prix road course rather than the full oval.
-The layout utilized is the newer, modified layout of the circuit previously used for the Formula One U.S. Grand Prix, and currently used for the IndyCar GMR Grand Prix.
+In 2021, the event was moved back to late-July and was held on the Road Course.